 I am excited to share this healthy and homemade pumpkin cream cheese muffin recipe with you!
-Did I mention that they are also low FODMAP?
+Did I mention that they are also low FODMAP and gluten free?
 The low FODMAP diet can be challenging.
 So, I took inspiration from Cookie and Kate’s Pumpkin Muffins to create a low FODMAP version of their recipe.
 Plus, I added a cream cheese filling which I find turns a satisfactory muffin into a fancy one!
 Even though this Low FODMAP muffin appears fancy, it really isn’t challenging to do!

 These pumpkin cream cheese muffins are a great snack to make on the weekend and then enjoy throughout the school and work week.

 Baking these pumpkin cream cheese muffins can also be a fantastic activity to do with your kids.
 Or, for your kids to make on their own – if they are ready!
 As a registered dietitian, I am so passionate about getting kids in the kitchen and developing culinary skills at a young age.
 These skills can support developing positive nutrition habits going forward in life.

 In addition, baking can be a great way for kids to practice a variety of skills that we often don’t think about!
 Depending on their age level, this could include practicing their literary skills when reading the recipe, their math skills when reading and measuring fractions of ingredients, and even fine and gross motor skills when blending ingredients and pouring batter!
 Bring the classroom to the kitchen and include your kids in the meal prep this week!